This post may contain affiliate links. Please read our full Disclosure Policy.

 Materials Required For Painting Furniture

-When painting furniture, it is important to use the proper and appropriate materials in order to achieve the best results.
-Be sure to take extra precautions when painting wood furniture, otherwise, the piece can be easily damaged if painted incorrectly.
+When painting furniture, it is important to use the appropriate materials to achieve the best results.
+Be sure to take extra precautions when painting wood furniture.
+Otherwise, the piece can be easily damaged if painted incorrectly.

-Here are a few of the items I can’t go without when I paint furniture.
+Here are some items I can’t go without when I paint furniture.

 Prep Supplies

-• Paint Brush – It is a good idea to have multiple paintbrushes for painting projects.
-Angled brushes work well in the corners and tough areas and it is good to have a few different sizes.
+• Paint Brush—Having multiple paintbrushes for painting projects is a good idea.
+Angled brushes work well in corners and tough areas; having a few different sizes is good.
 A flat brush can also be good to have on hand for any large flat surfaces you wish to paint.
 Using a brush to paint the entire piece will often give a much different texture to your piece than spraying or using a paint roller.

-• Paint Rollers – Having a small, lint-free roller to use for painting furniture is good too.
-Using a roller will give you a smooth finished look to your piece.
+• Paint Rollers—Having a small, lint-free roller for painting furniture is also good.
+A roller will give your piece a smooth, finished look.

-• Painting Tray – A painting tray is not always necessary but will make a painting with a roller much easier.
+• Painting Tray—A painting tray is not always necessary but will make painting with a roller much easier.

 • Drop Cloths having a good drop cloth is the best way to save time and energy on clean-up!